 There are basically two disturbances that interfere with the flow of the Qi: obstruction and depletion.
 When the flow is obstructed the Qi slows down and, initially, this can cause a sense of heaviness, as if the body becomes stuck or slow and the Mind becomes shrouded in fog.
 If the Qi is further impaired it becomes stuck and this results in obstructions and this creates sharp, intense pain.

 The other common presentation is the depletion of the Qi.
 This is often a more serious condition because it usually comes as the result of a long standing problem.
 In this case the pain is often more chronic, non-responsive to almost all other forms of treatment, and variously described as deep, dull, non-fixed and aching - or a weak pain that drains the sufferer.
 It is also accompanied by other symptoms such as tiredness and weakness.

-For me, it is not about treating a migraine, or stress, or irritable bowel, or hayfever, or a disc bulge.
+For me, it is not about treating a headache, upset bowel, coughing and sneezing, or a back pain.
 No, I treat disorders of Qi - disharmonies in the body’s landscape.
 I interpret the flow, the nature of the impairment, and the likely causes.
 I then set about correcting the flow of the Qi.
 Once corrected the BodyMind is in a better position to reclaim its authority over the terrain - restoring harmony and balance.
 The pain then dissipates.